Apple Develops Sensor That Rivals Human Eye in Dynamic Range

 Meanwhile, the human eye typically sees in the range of 10 to 14 stops.
 After adjusting to light conditions, it can perceive up to 30.
 Apple’s goal of matching or surpassing this through sensor innovation reflects its push to unite computational photography with hardware-level performance.

-Caution: Patent ≠ Product
+Caution: Patent Does Not Mean Product

 Despite the excitement, this remains a patent.
 Apple often files for advanced technologies that never leave the lab.
 As discussed on Reddit and in Y.M.Cinema comments, the technical feasibility of this design in a mobile form factor raises valid skepticism.
 The camera community is quick to challenge claims that stretch the limits of current imaging science.